smikhalevski/doubter/README.md

     'type.string': 'Yo, not a string!'
   }
 });
-// ❌ ValidationError: type at /: Yo, not a string!
+// ❌ ValidationError: type.string at /: Yo, not a string!
 ```

 The full list of issue codes can be found in [Validation errors](#validation-errors) section.